 - The murder was an act of terrorism.

-Sam and Bill decide to rob a house in Henderson.
+Example: Sam and Bill decide to rob a house in Henderson.
 Sam knows that Bill is carrying a gun and that Bill would use it to kill anyone who tries to stop them.
 During the robbery the owner comes back to the house, and Bill shoots him dead.
 The police come and book Sam and Bill at the Henderson Detention Center for first-degree murder.
-Eventually, they're both sentenced to death.
+Eventually, they are both sentenced to death.

 What are the "mitigating" circumstances in Nevada first-degree murder cases?